Apply for Housing at Pitt-Johnstown

 If you have a specific roommate in mind, please indicate that student on your housing application.
 You will need the Student ID number of your intended roommate.
 In turn, your roommate must enter your name/ID number on his/her application.
 Only mutual roommate requests will be considered.
 While not guaranteed, every effort will be made to grant roommate requests received before July 1.
 Roommate requests are granted based upon room availability.

 Private Room Request Form

-A private room request form will be available beginning April 1, 2018.
+A private room request form will be available beginning April 1, 2020.
 This is a request form only and does not guarantee the requestor a private room.
 Each student requesting a private room must have also paid the $150 housing deposit and completed an online housing application.
 All students should plan on living with a roommate and apply with a roommate during the recontracting process.
 If private rooms are able to be offered, they will not be offered until after the fall term has begun.
-Private rooms will be offered based on terms in residence.
+Private rooms will be offered on a seniority basis according to the applicant's total number of terms in residence.

 Overloading a Space (Tripling)

 Students may choose to triple a room in the LLC.
 No discount will apply to a voluntarily tripled room.
 Tripled rooms will be outfitted with a lofted bed system and a third dresser.
 A group processor should be determined and then a room selected during the online room selection process.
 After the room is booked, all three students should email the Housing Office at firstname.lastname@example.org stating that they wish to be tripled.
 Each email should include all student’s names, ID numbers and the room number of the selected room.
 The Office of Student Housing will then manually add the third person to the room.

 Application Process: Available March 16, 2020

 - After logging in successfully, click on Johnstown Campus Housing Application & Deposit